How to Use

 Query DLC:

-2. It uses the audience item ID, which can be found under the offers tab of the Epic Games Store developer portal on your product.
+2. It uses the audience item ID, which can be found under the offers tab of the Epic Games Store developer portal on your product details panel.

 Query Store Offers: